Compulsory Testing for Certain Persons

 After taking the test, the relevant persons shall obtain and keep the test report or the relevant SMS or email notification containing the result of the test for checking by the enforcement officers during the period from March 1 to 31, 2021.
 The Government and the AAHK will, upon completion of the one-off compulsory testing scheme, roll out for certain groups of airport staff a voluntary regular testing scheme in March.
 Details of the testing scheme will be communicated to the relevant staff later.
 For details, refer to this press release.

 Direction issued by a registered medical practitioner

 The Government published in the Gazette the specifications under Cap.
-599J, which until 22 January 2021, continue to empower a registered medical practitioner to require, by a compulsory testing direction, any person whom the medical practitioner attends to in the course of professional practice and clinically suspects to have contracted COVID-19 to undergo a COVID-19 nucleic acid test.
+599J, which continue to empower a registered medical practitioner to require, by a compulsory testing direction, any person whom the medical practitioner attends to in the course of professional practice and clinically suspects to have contracted COVID-19 to undergo a COVID-19 nucleic acid test.
 Persons who receive a compulsory testing direction should undergo a test within two days after the issue date of the written direction (the testing deadline).

 Persons who are subject to such testing may choose to undergo a test as below:

 - To use the specimen bottle provided by the registered medical practitioner who issued the compulsory testing direction to collect a deep throat saliva specimen and submit the specimen bottle to designated specimen collection points by the testing deadline (see the specimen collection points and time at www.coronavirus.gov.hk/eng/early-testing.html).
 Having reported the case to the DH, the registered medical practitioner who issued the direction will be notified of the test result; or